-The major complication of an insect sting allergy is anaphylaxis, also known as "anaphylactic shock.
+The major complication of an insect sting allergy is anaphylaxis.
+This is also called anaphylactic shock.
 Signs of this emergency reaction include:

 The site of a sting or bite can easily become infected.
-If you are stung or bit, be careful to avoid scratching the site and make sure to keep it as clean as possible.
+If you are stung or bit, be careful to avoid scratching the site, and make sure to keep it as clean as possible.
 An infected bite or sting will require additional medical care.
-Learn how to tell if your sting is infected.